magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

 ```

 This file imports the `createUpwardServer` module from the `@magento/upward-js` package and uses it to start a web server.
-The script passes in the location of the specification file and sets the port number of the server to `8080`.
+The script passes in the location of the UPWARD specification file and sets the port number of the server to `8080`.

 Use `node` to run the server script: